NTUYWANG103/APEX_AIMBOT/README.md

 # Run
 `python main.py`

-you can get the customized settings in `configs/default.yaml`, set your suitable `smooth` hyperparameter
+You can get the customized settings in `configs/default.yaml`, set your suitable `smooth` hyperparameter

 # Annotate the dataset using current model
 `python utils/anno_imgs.py --data_dir your_dataset_dir`